tomkwok/svgasm/README.md

 ## To-dos

-Update README.md
-- Add SVG file size after compression with [Brotli](https://github.com/google/brotli) to benchmark results.

 Reduce output file size
-- Use all alphanumeric characters in prefix for element IDs.
+- Use all alphanumeric characters with base-36 encoding in prefix for element IDs.
 - De-duplication of repeated elements across frames (needs full parser).

 Reduce output generation time